-To ensure you have an energy-efficient heater, rely on our energy efficiency experts at Texas Pride AC & Heating.
+To ensure you have an energy-efficient heater, rely on our energy efficiency experts at Texas Pride.
 We’re located on East 6 ½ Street, and we offer top-notch residential and commercial HVAC services throughout the Greater Houston area.
 Our NATE-certified technicians perform conscientious installations, repairs and maintenance for both heating and cooling equipment, and they’ve been doing it since 1984.

-If there’s anything you want to know about energy efficiency, or if you require professional assistance with your home comfort system, call us at Texas Pride AC & Heating today.
+If there’s anything you want to know about energy efficiency, or if you require professional assistance with your home comfort system, call us at Texas Pride today.